Drumquin: History

 It has a rich and varied historical legacy with a Neolithic stone circle, a Holy Well, and the Giant's Stone on Dooish Mountain.

 The works of the noted Irish writer Benedict Kiely contain many references to the Drumquin district, with which he had family connections on his mother's side.
 In 1802, the countryside around Drumquin was described as one continuous scene of dreary mountains.
 However, the traveler did point out that forty years before that a rich coalmine had been opened at Drumquin and a canal opened to transport the coal.
-Drum quin has been in existence since 1211.
+Drumquin has been in existence since 1211.